Machine Learning - Predicting Housing Prices in Ames, Iowa

 Log Transformation of Dependent Variable

-A histogram and probability plot shows a left-skewed distribution curve of the dependent variable sale price, with most of the houses being sold at the $100,000 to $200,000 range, as shown in the left plots below.
-The left skewness is caused by a small number of expensive houses and a concentration on cheap houses.
-Therefore we took a log on the sale price to make this distribution more symmetrical, as demonstrated in the right plots.
+A histogram and probability plot shows a left-skewed distribution curve of the dependent variable sale price with most of the houses being sold at the $100,000 to $200,000 range, as shown in the left plots below.
+The left skewness is caused by a small number of expensive houses and a concentration of cheap houses.
+To make this distribution more symmetrical, we took a log on the sale price, as demonstrated in the right plots.
 The rationale behind the log transformation on the target variable is as follows:

 - It allows a non-linear and thus a quite general relationship between variables for having a multiplicative form.

-- Sale price is always greater than or equal to 0, which makes it a limited dependent variable that needs to be dealt with some particular techniques.
-However, the log of it has a maximum value of positive infinity and a minimum value of negative infinity that avoids using those techniques.
+- Sale price is always greater than or equal to 0, which makes it a limited dependent variable that needs particular techniques to address it.
+However, the log of it has a maximum value of positive infinity and a minimum value of negative infinity that averts the need for those techniques.

 - It can reduce the effect of extreme outliers.